 Latest Blog Posts

-Last week the MoJ published the latest data on re-offending rates.
+Last week the MoJ published the latest local adult re-offending rates for the year ending on 30 June 2013.
 These figures will be scrutinised more closely than ever given the upcoming privatisation of the probation service via the government’s Transforming Rehabilitation project.

 Employ Russell